cryptostiltskin/CoinConfManager/README.md

-Crypto-Coin Conf Creator
+Coin Conf Manager
 =====================

-Create .conf files for your cryptocurrency wallets with this C++/Qt interface
+Create / Manage .conf files for your cryptocurrency wallets with this C++/Qt interface

+This tool will load all of the settings from your existing .conf file if one is found, and allow you to edit the settings in a nicer way.

+Currently supports the following wallets:
+ATOMIC
+Bitcoin
+Dogecoin
+Litecoin

+Contact CryptAxe or submit a merge reqest to add more.

 =====================
 Created for use by the ATOMIC project to allow users to easily set RPC settings.